 It is anticipated that all of the work conducted under this proposal be published in peer-reviewed international journals.
-Potential journals include, General and Comparative Endocrinology, Comparative Biochemistry and Physiology, Marine Mammal Science, and Journal of Developmental and Comparative Immunology.
-In addition, any student projects will be presented in thesis or dissertation format as well as submitted for journal publication.
-The presentation of work at conferences and workshops will be encouraged.
-Such conferences may include, Society for Marine Mammalogy, International Association of Aquatic Animal Medicine, or any EVOS workshops.
+The Master's project by Ms. Carolyn Oki is completed and will be prepared for publication in either General and Comparative Endocrinology or Comparative Biochemistry and Physiology.
+In sum, we anticipate three Master's projects to be produced from this project.
+Any student projects will be presented in thesis or dissertation format as well as submitted for journal publication.